 By buddy Max.
 I really connected to this film as we were very similar in our dynamic to Tully and Caspar.
 We still talk in some of Tully and Casper's comedic rhythms.
-Max was the driven seducer (though avoided virgins, which later I understood why) and I was the Caspar (though avoided raping), more concerned with getting fucked up.
-I often woke up at big keg party sleepovers like the one in this film, and like Caspar I'd wake up wherever I passed out -- the couch, the floor -- and immediately start seeking more booze and a cigarette, just as Caspar does.
+Max was the driven seducer (though avoided virgins, wisely) and I was the Caspar (though feminist and with a hatred of frat boys, if you know what I mean), more concerned with getting fucked up.
+I often woke up at big keg party like the one in this film, and like Caspar I'd wake up wherever I passed out -- the couch, the floor, the sump pump areas -- and immediately start seeking more booze and a cigarette, and if that meant fishing half-smoked butts out of the ashtrays and finishing half-full beers, no shame in that.
 After seeing Kids I even did this once while singing Caspar's song:

 |that's a foamy 40, not milk, playa|